phedayat/phedayat.github.io/docs/projects.markdown

 #### _Personal Site_
 ##### No public repo available

 You're already using this project!
 After two and a half years, I've finally built my personal site.
 The development didn't take that long, I just didn't do it.
 I hope you're enjoying the experience.
-Read about [how to set up a site similar to this](/2021/09/16/site-repls.html).
-You can also read about [my thoughts on this and how I've set it up](/2021/09/15/new-post.html).

 ---
 <br>